maxberghammer/MSALB2C/README.md

 - In a command prompt, run `npm start`.
 - Navigate to [http://localhost:4200](http://localhost:4200)
 - In the web page, click on the "Login" button.
 The app will automatically reload if you change any of the source files.

-## Additional notes
-- The default interaction type for the sample is popups.
-The sample can be configured to use redirects by changing the `interactionType` in `app.module.ts` to `InteractionType.REDIRECT`.
-Note that there are current issues with using redirects, such as updating state and the asynchronous processing of redirect responses.
-These issues are being investigated and will be addressed.
-- The sample implements basic versions of Angular service, guard, and interceptors.
-Broadcast functionality has not been implemented.